 The book concludes with accounts of personal visits to Chelmno and the surrounding areas, and is richly illustrated with historical and contemporary photographs and documents.
 If all goes to plan the book should be published next spring.
 I am honoured to have co-authored such a book, as Chelmno has received scant coverage compared to other camps.

-Chris Webb isa Senior Fellow with CARR, and Founder of the Holocaust Historical Society.
-See his profile at:
+Mr Chris Webb is a Senior Fellow at CARR, and Founder of the Holocaust Historical Society.
+See his profile here.

 ©Chris Webb.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).